🩺 Key Preventive Screenings: How to Protect Your Health for Years to Come

 • Early diagnosis — Diseases are easier to treat in their initial stages.

-• Baseline data — To compare indicators over time.
+• Baseline data — To compare your health metrics over time.

 • Risk assessment — Identifying threats before they develop into diseases.